-or over half a century, the Bukit Sembawang Estates Group of Companies has built many of Singapore's renowned and established residential developments.
-Our portfolio comprises seven premium private housing estates, consisting of 2,400 homes in Seletar Hills, 1,200 homes in Sembawang Hills and more than 500 properties in other locations.
+For over half a century, the Bukit Sembawang Estates Group of Companies has built many of Singapore's renowned and established residential developments.
+Our portfolio comprises seven premium private housing estates, consisting of 2,500 homes in Seletar Hills, 1,200 homes in Sembawang Hills and more than 500 properties in other locations.
 Over the years, we have grown into a trusted name in housing development, creating premium homes that have housed many generations.

 In our efforts to continuously create and build better homes, no attention to detail is spared.
 We adopt a holistic approach to design, taking into consideration environmental concerns alongside skilful details that will please any discerning homeowner.
 In building distinctive homes, we believe in creating a conducive environment where communities and families flourish.
 In recent years, Bukit Sembawang has extended its expertise to the development of highend condominiums under a new brand name - BS Suites, where trendy highend living is redefined.
+Our widely-acclaimed portfolio of completed private condominiums are Parc Mondrian, Paterson Suites and Verdure